joergen7/cuneiform-doc/syntax_app.rst

 =================

 An Application (app) can be either explicit or an implicit.
-An explicit Application starts with the keyword *apply* and binds the special parameter *task* to one or more tasks identified by their IDs.
+An explicit Application starts with the keyword ``apply`` and binds the special parameter ``task`` to a :ref:`syntax_compoundexpr` of Task Definitions.
 An implicit application is equivalent to an explicit application with exactly one task ID.

 A :ref:`syntax_expr` can be an Application.